The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 As I already mentioned, the troposphere also contains more water vapor than all the other layers combined.
 To be more precise, 99% of all water vapor is concentrated in the troposphere.

-The importance and advantages of water are too many to get into detail.
+The importance and advantages of water are too many to go into in detail.
 It is a vital source of hydration for humans (our bodies consist of 60% water after all) and animal life.
 It is also essential for all forms of vegetation to grow and flourish.

 Similarly, the air pressure is at its highest at the surface of the planet, where the gravitational forces are at their strongest.
-As the particles in the air are pulled closer together, the air is much more dense as a result.
+As the particles in the air are pulled closer together, the air is much denser as a result.

 Characteristics Of The Troposphere